Radius of gyration

 The radius of gyration or gyradius of a body about the axis of rotation is defined as the radial distance to a point which would have a moment of inertia the same as the body's actual distribution of mass, if the total mass of the body were concentrated there.
-The radius of gyration has dimensions of distance [L] or [M^{0}LT^{0}] and the SI unit is the metre (m).
+The radius of gyration has dimensions of distance [L] and is described by the SI unit metre.

 Formulation

 Mathematically the radius of gyration is the root mean square distance of the object's parts from either its center of mass or a given axis, depending on the relevant application.
 It is actually the perpendicular distance from point mass to the axis of rotation.
 One can represent a trajectory of a moving point as a body.
 Then radius of gyration can be used to characterize the typical distance travelled by this point.